 ‘Always call your GP if you think your child has impetigo.
 They might ask you to bring your child in to be assessed, or they might give you advice over the telephone.
 They will usually treat it with antibiotic cream or tablets,’ advises Dr Dallyn, which will need to be prescribed by a health professional.

-If the impetigo is very mild pharmacy chain Boots recommends washing the area with soap and water then leaving, uncovered, to let the patch dry up on its own, but because impetigo is so contagious and spreads easily doctors tend to prescribe a cream such as fusidic acid to halt the infection or in more severe cases oral antibiotics such as erythromycin or cephalexin.
+If the impetigo is very mild, pharmacy chain Boots recommends washing the area with soap and water then leaving it uncovered, to let the patch dry up on its own.
+However, because impetigo is so contagious, doctors tend to prescribe a cream such as fusidic acid to halt the infection – or in more severe cases – oral antibiotics, such as erythromycin or cephalexin, to treat it.

-These treatments are not available over the counter and milder antibiotic creams from chemists aren’t usually strong enough.
+These treatments are not available over the counter and milder antibiotic creams from chemists are not usually strong enough to treat impetigo.